 Q: What is a flotilla?

 A: A flotilla is a group of boats.
-On flotilla trips, the group travels together, with an experienced leaders acting as a guide.
+On flotilla trips, the group travels together, with experienced leaders acting as guides.

 Q: What is Slowboat?

 A: Slowboat is a company formed by avid Pacific Northwest boaters Laura Domela, Kevin Morris, and Sam Landsman.
 Our goal is to demystify cruising in the northwest and empower boaters to see the Inside Passage by small boat.
 Read more about us here.

 Q: Why would I want to go with a group?